The central set and its application to the Kneser-Poulsen conjecture: Central sets

 \section{Central sets}

 The goal of this section is to establish some important properties of central sets and prove the lemmas formulated in Section~\ref{method_sec}.
-In particular, we introduce the notion of a \textit{relative central set} and prove that under certain conditions, satisfied by ball-polytopes in $\bbE^n$, $\bbS^n$ or $\bbH^n$, the relative centrals sets are contractible (c.f.
+In particular, we introduce the notion of a \textit{relative central set} and prove that under certain conditions, satisfied by ball-polytopes in $\bbE^n$, $\bbS^n$ or $\bbH^n$, the relative central sets are contractible (c.f.
 Lemma~\ref{relative_lemma} for a precise statement).
 For the sake of possible further generalizations, most of the results about the central sets are proved for subsets of an arbitrary complete connected Riemannian manifold.
-We think that these results are also of independent interest.

 We start by giving the definition of the central set of a closed region in a Riemannian manifold $M$.